AmaanAijaz/Enhancing-Road-Safety-Real-Time-Detection-of-Driver-Distraction-through-CNN-s/README.md

 ## 📈 Results & Comparisons

-The models were benchmarked against standard CNN architectures, demonstrating the enhanced performance of fine-tuned and hybrid approaches, especially in terms of **precision** and **computational speed** for driver distraction detection.
+The models were benchmarked against existing standard CNN architectures, demonstrating the enhanced performance of fine-tuned and hybrid approaches, especially in terms of **precision** and **computational speed** for driver distraction detection.

 ## 🌍 Future Directions